markfranciose/habitual-native/README.md

 # Habit Builder - Front End
 Welcome to the Habit Builder's front end repository.

+## Installation
-To get started, your local machine will need to have [Node]([links](http://wikipedia.org)) and [Node Package Manager](https://www.npmjs.com/) (npm) installed.
+To get started, your local machine will need to have [Node](http://wikipedia.org) and [Node Package Manager](https://www.npmjs.com/) (npm) installed.
 While npm does have the capability to handle module version control, this application is best installed using Facebook's yarn.

 If you do not have either node or yarn installed, follow these installations steps: